creasty/kt-graph/README.md

 - Attempting `npm install --location=global` results in the error: `Cannot find module 'nan'`.
 This is attributed to dependencies within [tree-sitter-kotlin](https://github.com/fwcd/tree-sitter-kotlin/blob/06a2f6e71c7fcac34addcbf2a4667adad1b9c5a7/package.json#L8).
   - Curiously, the installation proceeds without issues when using non-global npm install or pnpm.
   - Contributions and insights towards a resolution are most welcome.
 - On the whole, tree-sitter-kotlin offers commendable accuracy.
-However, there are challenges and certain bugs might lead to incomplete nodes and links in the generated graph.
+However, occasional bugs in the parser can result in incomplete nodes and links in the generated graph.
+- Wildcard imports are not yet supported.
+Types from such packages fall under 'unresolvable references' and won't be included in the dependency table.
+- Type variables have limited support.
+While typically benign, they can sometimes be unresolved or resolved inaccurately.